oscar-project/oscar-website/content/authors/admin/_index.md

 ---

 OSCAR or **O**pen **S**uper-large **C**rawled [**A**LMAnaCH](https://team.inria.fr/almanach/) co**R**pus is a huge multilingual corpus obtained by language classification and filtering of the [Common Crawl](https://commoncrawl.org/) corpus using the [goclassy](https://github.com/pjox/goclassy) architecture.

+OSCAR is currently shuffled at line level and no metadata is provided.
+Thus it is mainly intended to be used in the training of unsupervised language models for NLP.

+Data is distributed by language in both original and deduplicated form.
+There are currently 166 different languages available.
+If you use OSCAR please consider giving us some feedback using the [contact form](#contact) down below.
+Also consider citing our [paper](https://hal.inria.fr/hal-02148693).

+If you want to contribute to OSCAR, for example by tokenizing one of the corpus for a particular language, or by helping us translate our webpage, please open a pull request [here](https://github.com/pjox/oscar-website).

+The corpus was put together by [Pedro J. Ortiz](https://pjortiz.com/), [Benoît Sagot](http://alpage.inria.fr/~sagot/) and [Laurent Romary](https://cv.archives-ouvertes.fr/laurentromary).